Two-level system hyperpolarization using a quantum Szilard engine: Free decay of the qubit after TLS polarization.

-In \frefadd{fig:free_decay}{a} we show the measured qubit free decay after stabilization in $|\text{e}\rangle$.
+In \frefadd{fig:free_decay}{a} we show the measured qubit free decay after polarization to $|\text{e}\rangle$.
 We observe qualitatively the same behavior as in \frefadd{fig:2}{a} in the main text, which was measured with quantum jumps.
-The whole set of experiments including the four stabilization and initialization scenarios each with various $N$ values lasts for approximately $\SI{20}{h}$ and can be affected by drifts in the environment, as illustrated in \frefadd{fig:free_decay}{b}.
+The whole set of experiments including the four polarization and initialization scenarios each with various $N$ values lasts for approximately $\SI{40}{h}$ and can be affected by drifts in the environment, as illustrated in \frefadd{fig:free_decay}{b}.